 The new learning must be documented and reflected on through the Learner Journal on their e-portfolio (OneFile).

 The Apprentice will need to be in a relevant role and show a willingness to undertake the knowledge, skills and behaviours required.
-They will need to have five GCSEs at Grade 4/C or above, including English, mathematics and a science or technology subject or a relevant Level 2 Apprenticeship or other relevant qualifications and experience.
+They will also need to have Level 2 Maths and English (GCSE at Grade 4/C or above or equivalent) or be prepared to attend a block study period for Maths and English if this is required.

 Apprentices may be required to attend an interview and undertake relevant skills assessments.